 Computing Curriculum Statement - 2022/23

 At Mount Carmel, we implement a curriculum that is progressive from nursery to year 6.
 Pupils learning is assessed against the 2014 national curriculum computing objectives for the three strands of computing: computer science, digital literacy (DL) and information technology (IT).
 In KS1, Computing is split into these three strands and each year group teaches one strand per term.
 These are Programming (Computer Science), Creating Media (IT) and Computer Systems and Networks (DL).
-In KS2 there are four strands, two of which are taught yearly (Programming and Computer Systems and Networks) and two which are taught per phase (Data and Information and Creating Media).
+In KS2 there are four strands, three of which are taught yearly (Programming, Creating Media and Computer Systems and Networks) and one which is taught per phase (Data and Information).
 One strand is taught each term for half a term, focusing on the knowledge and skills outlined in the National Curriculum.
 At the beginning of each unit of work, we review previous learning, children retrieve knowledge and recall previously learnt skills and to begin to contextualise the new unit of study.

 Mount Carmel provides different technology to use in different circumstances.
+In each year group from Y1-6, students will complete at least one unit on iPads and at least one unit on laptops or another digital device.
 The core of computing is computer science, the majority of which is taught on iPads.
 In Mount Carmel we offer a bespoke curriculum intended to teach several different programming languages, from pictorial representations of code in Early Years through to Blockly in KS1, written code in lower KS2 and more complex programming languages (HTML and CSS) in Year 6.
-Students will also have the chance to program a set of Jimu robots.
+Students will also have the chance to program a set of Jimu robots to play football.

 In Digital Literacy, students will study how computers work, progressing their knowledge from simple computer systems to more complex networks from Year 1 to Year 6, most importantly the internet.
 Students will be able to use a range of different technology, including laptops and iPads to retrieve and store data.
 In IT students will use these to create and store media in different, exciting and challenging ways, including word documents, photo editing and movie making.